Mike Schmuhl: Career

 In 2004, Schmuhl was an intern at Meet the Press with Tim Russert at NBC News in Washington, D.C.
 He then worked at The Washington Post, where he was a producer and booker in the newsroom.

 He returned to Indiana in 2009 and managed Joe Donnelly's 2010 successful congressional reelection campaign.

 Schmuhl reconnected with his high school friend Pete Buttigieg, and managed his 2011 campaign for Mayor of South Bend, Indiana.

 In October 2011, after Butch Morgan resigned from his role as Democratic chairman for Indiana's 2nd congressional district, Schmuhl agreed to run for the position.
-He was elected by county chairs and vice chairs from the counties in the district in November.
+He was elected to the position in November in a vote of by the county chairs and vice chairs from the counties of the district.

 When Buttigieg assumed the office of mayor in January 2012, he named Schmuhl as his chief of staff.
 Schmuhl stepped down from this position in May 2013.
 He resigned from the job in order to pursue a master's degree at Sciences Po in Paris, France.

-He returned to the United States in 2015 and began working at the Democratic consulting firm 270 Strategies in Chicago.
+Schmuhl returned to the United States in 2015 and began working at the Democratic consulting firm 270 Strategies in Chicago.

 Schmuhl advised Indiana congressional candidates Shelli Yoder and Mel Hall in 2016 and 2018, respectively, and he also served as treasurer of Buttigieg's hybrid PAC, Hitting Home PAC.

 Schmuhl was campaign manager for Buttigieg's 2020 presidential campaign.
 Pete for America was the largest political campaign in Indiana history.
-Buttigieg became the first openly LGBTQ person to win presidential primary delegates and the first openly LGBTQ person to become a Senate-confirmed Cabinet secretary in American history.
+Buttigieg became the first openly LGBTQ+ person to win presidential primary delegates and the first openly LGBTQ+ person to become a Senate-confirmed Cabinet secretary in American history.

+Schmuhl has worked as a venture capitalist.
 After Buttigieg's campaign, Schmuhl began working at Heartland Ventures, a small venture capital firm located in South Bend.
 Schmuhl and a business partner also acquired Joe's Tavern, a historic bar in South Bend.